-The environment was spacious and there was equipment available to support staff in providing safe care and support.
+There was equipment available to support staff in providing safe care and assistance.
 Health and safety checks of the environment and equipment were in place.

 People were supported to have maximum choice and control of their lives and staff supported them in the least restrictive way possible and in their best interests; the policies and systems in the service supported this practice.